cloe-lang/doc/README.md

-# My Awesome Book
+# Tisp

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+The "Time is Space" programming language

+Tisp is a functional programming language with implicit parallelism and concurrency.
+It aims to be simple, canonical, and practical.